Toyota Highlander: Hybrid

 The Hybrid features Toyota's Hybrid Synergy Drive which continues to allow an electric only powered mode for short distances and speeds.
 Weight and cost have been improved over the previous hybrid.

 The expanded size and new features have led to an increase of 500 pounds to its curb weight.
 All Highlander Hybrids are all-wheel drive, and the EPA has rated the hybrid at 27 mpgus for the city and 25 mpgus for the highway, same as the previous model.
 The Highlander's fuel economy, while better than the Lexus RX 400h's, lags behind the compact 4cyl Ford Escape Hybrid, which ceased production in 2012, and the latest RX 450h, but still produces significantly fewer emissions than the non-hybrid version with a CARB SULEV rating.

 The Highlander Hybrid continues to use the same 3.3-liter 3MZ-FE V6 (208 hp) offered in AWD from the prior model, net power is 235 hp.
 VDIM and Electronically Controlled Brake remain new features include a driver selectable electric only EV mode (when possible) and another ECON mode which restricts acceleration and minimizes air conditioning during acceleration.
 The Highlander Hybrid Hybrid uses a 1.9 kWh sealed nickel-metal hydride traction battery.

 For the 2011 model year the Highlander Hybrid received styling changes and was upgraded with the 3.5-liter 2GR-FXE V6 (245 hp), increasing net power by 10 hp, and a powertrain similar to the RX450h.
 The vehicle is now rated at 28 mpgus for the city, highway and combined cycles.

 Highlander FCHV (2007)

 The Highland FCHV was a test vehicle using compressed hydrogen gas, with average fuel economy of 68.3 miles/kg (approximate mpg equivalent).

 The vehicle was unveiled at the 2007 LA Auto Show.

 Chinese version

 The Chinese version of the Highlander (ASU40/GSU45) was unveiled in 2009 at the 13th Shanghai International Automobile Industry Exhibition.

 Third generation (XU50; 2013)

-On 27 March 2013, Toyota unveiled the third generation XU50 series Highlander at the New York International Auto Show, with plans to have the vehicle reach dealerships in early 2014.
+On 27 March 2013, Toyota unveiled the third generation XU50 series Highlander at the New York International Auto Show, with the vehicle reached dealerships in early 2014.
 Production began on 5 December.
 The XU50 version is longer and wider than the outgoing generation and its design has changed from its boxy look to one that is similar to other mid-size crossover SUVs.